maxlou05/CMIMC-2020/README.md

 Unique Products: You are given 2 integers *N* and *M*.
 You are to find *N* distinct sets of natural numbers of the same length composed of elemtents found within the set {1, 2, 3, ... *M*}.
 These *N* distinct sets must satisfy the following condition: the product of any two elemtents from different sets must be unique.

-My main question is Circle Covers, which I got a score of ~95%, ranking ~top 10%, but my programs took like days to run.
+My main question is Circle Covers, which I got a score of ~95%, ranking ~top 10%, but my programs took many hours to run.

 For Unique Products, I got a simple strategy that worked and found results, but it was more math and not as much optimization.
 Didn't place very well either.